Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists tasks that are ready to be worked on, with the qualifier 'no unresolved dependencies'.
-This distinguishes it from sibling tools like 'tb_get' (single task) or 'tb_status' (status changes).
+The description clearly states the action ('List') and the resource ('all tasks that are ready to be worked on'), with a specific condition ('no unresolved dependencies').
+This distinguishes it from sibling tools like tb_status or tb_query, which serve different purposes.
+The verb and scope are precise and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.